From Quantum Relative Entropy to the Semiclassical Einstein Equations

 where $R$ denotes the Ricci curvature scalar and $\Lambda\in\mathbb{R}$ is an arbitrary constant, which shall be identified with the cosmological constant.

 Altogether, this yields the semiclassical Einstein equations

 with arbitrary proportionality constant $\alpha$.
 In particular, if we assume in analogy to the Bekenstein-Hawking entropy-area relation, see \cite{Bekenstein:1973bhe,Hawking:1975rad,Hawking:1976bhe}, that the relative entropy is equal to one fourth of the area variation, then, the constant $\alpha$ naturally takes the value $8\pi$, coinciding with the standard proportionality factor of the Einstein equations.
-At last, we point out that the converse direction holds as well, namely that the semiclassical Einstein equations \eqref{SemiclassicalEinsteinEquations} imply that the area variation is proportional to the relative entropy via $\delta A= 4 S^{\mathrm{rel}}$.
+At last, we emphasize that the converse direction holds as well, namely that the semiclassical Einstein equations \eqref{SemiclassicalEinsteinEquations} imply the general relation $\delta A= 4 S^{\mathrm{rel}}$, reminiscent of the Bekenstein-Hawking entropy-area law.

-\paragraph*{Conclusions.} We provide a proof that on bifurcate Killing horizons, particularly local Rindler horizons, the relative entropy between coherent states is proportional to the energy flux across the horizon, which is, in turn, proportional to the variation of the horizon cross section surface area.
-This implies the semiclassical Einstein equations without further input.
-Thereby, we provide a rigorous quantum generalization of Jacobson's thermodynamic approach \footnote{We also refer to \cite{Jacobson_2016, Faulkner_2014} for advances in a very similar direction.}.
+\paragraph*{Conclusions.} We illustrate a direct relation between the relative entropy between coherent states on approximate bifurcate Killing horizons, particularly local Rindler horizons, to the energy flux across the horizon, which is, in turn, assumed to be proportional to the variation of the horizon cross section surface area \cite{Jacobson:1995eos}.
+Analogously to \cite{Jacobson:1995eos}, this implies the semiclassical Einstein equations without further input.
+Thereby, we provide an extension of Jacobson's thermodynamic approach to a quantum field theoretical setting.

-From the physical perspective, $S^{\mathrm{rel}}(\omega_0\Vert\omega_\phi)$ quantifies the information theoretic distinguishability between the vacuum-like reference state $\omega_0$ and its coherent excitation $\omega_\phi$ on the horizon algebra $\mathscr{W}_\mathcal{R}$.
-In the scaling-limit theory on $\mathcal{H}_B^\mathcal{R}$, such coherent states represent the simplest model of infalling matter: The theory reduces to a conformal massless field, and the coherent excitation corresponds to a minimal deviation from the vacuum.
+From the physical perspective, $S^{\mathrm{rel}}(\omega_0\Vert\omega_\phi)$ quantifies the information theoretic distinguishability between the vacuumlike reference state $\omega_0$ and its coherent excitation $\omega_\phi$ on the horizon algebra $\mathscr{W}_\mathcal{R}$.
+In the scaling limit theory on $\mathcal{H}_B^\mathcal{R}$, such coherent states represent the simplest model of infalling matter: The theory reduces to a conformal massless field, and the coherent excitation corresponds to a minimal deviation from the vacuum.